Painter license requirements by state: A comprehensive guide

 Rhode Island

 Contractors who repair, build or remodel one to four-family residential buildings in Rhode Island must register with the Contractor’s Registration and Licensing Board.
-Only utility traders require a license at the state level.

 Any painter who works on a pre-1978 home must obtain their Lead Renovator license by taking an eight-hour training course.
 Painters must also work for a licensed Lead Renovation Firms.
 Painting business owners must renew their firm’s Lead Renovation license every five years after completing a four-hour refresher course.